 But in other cases, such a process is not necessary.
 Also, some people assume if you lose some pounds before surgery, you will decrease the chance of weight regain in your post-op life.
 Frankly, there is no strong proof to support this claim.

 Have you heard of “last supper syndrome“?
 The majority of patients know they must change their lifestyle, eating habits in particular, after any type of weight loss surgery.
-But what most of them don’t know is that is it necessary to start this change prior to surgery?
+But what most of them don’t know is that is it really necessary to start this change prior to surgery?

 Certainty of weight loss after surgery tempts some patients to eat whatever they want before the operation day because they think they will never get a chance to eat unhealthy food again.